CoolDude180/Best-repository/README.md

 ## Hello there!
 ### This is my first Github page!
-I will change th ename and all later, but hope you like it!
+I will change the name and all later, but hope you like it!
 ## Github pages
 ### Making a Github page is very easy!
 Just do this:
 1. **Create a Username and Password for your Github Account**